12 Warning Signs You’re Not Saving Enough for Retirement

 Panya Studio/Adobe businessman hand giving money to other hand

-While American employers aren’t legally required to contribute to their employees’ 401(k), pension plan, or other retirement accounts, many of them do.
+While American employers aren’t legally required to contribute to their employees’ 401(k), pension plans, or other retirement accounts, many do.

-If you’re lucky enough to work for one of those companies but aren’t capitalizing on a 401(k) match, you’re basically throwing away free money.
+If you’re lucky enough to work for one of those companies that provide real help for you to build wealth, but you aren’t capitalizing on a 401(k) match, you’re basically throwing away free money.

 You aren’t maxing out your 401(k) contributions